-LWVMC: Support for policies that reduce the use of and dependence upon the automobile, and bring the county into compliance with regional air quality standards.
+Support for policies that reduce the use of and dependence upon the automobile on single-occupant vehicles, reduce greenhouse gas emissions, and bring the county into compliance with regional air quality standards.

-- Transportation planning and land use must be done simultaneously.
-Neither should have lower priority than the other.
+- Transportation planning and land use must be done simultaneously; neither should have lower higherpriority than the other

-- Serious consideration must be given to consolidating all public transit operations in Marin and Sonoma Counties, including future use of the public transit corridor.
+- Serious consideration must be given to consolidating all public transit operations in Marin and Sonoma Counties, including future use of the public transit corridors

-- Citizens who cannot drive – those who are young, elderly, low income, and disabled – must be provided with non-auto transportation choices.
+- People who cannot drive – those who are young, elderly, low income, and disabled – must be provided with other transportation choices.
 Students should be considered full-fledged commuters.
-The loss of school buses in the past decade has contributed significantly to traffic congestion, and teenagers with cars are a major source of the increase in autos.

 Plans should include easy access to such community facilities as hospitals, schools, libraries, shops, and park/recreation facilities.